codedx/srm-k8s/docs/DeploymentGuide.md

 This version of Software Risk Manager updates the default pod and container security contexts.
 It also references a newer version of the optional Bitnami MinIO component for deployments that do not use external workflow storage.

 If you are using MinIO, this version will create a new MinIO volume that will not include your previous workflow storage.
 To retain your current workflow storage, edit your MinIO PV by switching the `persistentVolumeReclaimPolicy` field value from `Delete` to `Retain` before deploying this version.

+### Upgrading to v1.46

+The srm-k8s GitHub repository for this version of Software Risk Manager depends on an updated Guided Setup module with version 1.18.0.
+Scripts requiring the Guided Setup module will download it automatically; to manually download the module, refer to the instructions in [.install-guided-setup-module.ps1](../.install-guided-setup-module.ps1#L12).

 ## Helm Prep Wizard